THURROCK – 5 [Janney 28. Cross 52. 80. Goddard 68. 89] SUTTON UNITED – 3 [Akuamouah 18. Gray 87p. 90p]

 With the rest of our support long since back on the M25, we sup up and hit the road ourselves.
-Back in Sutton soon after, every splits off for various social engagements.
-Mine being some scoff at home and some rubbish telly.
+Back in Sutton soon after, everyone splits off for various social engagements.
+Mine being some scoff at home and some rubbish telly due to limited finances.

 MAN OF THE MATCH : Eddie Akuamouah.
 Just edging out Ug.
 Held the ball up well & scored.

 ENTERTAINMENT : 5.
 1st half was OK.
 But another abysmal defensive display let us down.

 TEAM : Wilson, Conroy, Scarborough, Palmer, Gonsalves, Gordon, Gray, Honey, Douglas, Gray, Akuamouah.
 SUBS : Chabaan, Cornwall, Castledine